Oatmeal Raisin Cookies

 - Sift the flour, protein powder or optional cornstarch, baking powder, baking soda, and salt into the oats and set aside.

-Making Egg Replacement For The Cookies
+Making the Egg Replacement

 - Whisk the xanthan gum or cornstarch into the aquafaba and set aside.